Buying a home is one of the most significant financial commitments you’ll ever make. I

 Prepare for Ongoing Homeownership Costs

-As you approach buying a home, you must start thinking about the future.
+As you approach buying a home, you must consider the future.
 How will your financial situation change once you’re a homeowner?
 A mortgage payment is likely one of your most significant monthly expenses, but don’t forget about property taxes and homeowners insurance.
-There are also a variety of maintenance costs, such as fixing a leaky roof, building a concrete driveway, electrical inspections, and the list goes on.
+There are also a variety of maintenance costs, such as fixing a leaky roof, building a concrete driveway, electrical inspections, and so on.

 In addition, you’ll want to consider your long-term financial goals beyond just owning a home.
 Are you saving for retirement?
 Do you have children’s education to think about?
 Buying a home is a major milestone, but it’s only one piece of your financial picture.
 It’s important to continue balancing your priorities after achieving homeownership.
 A well-thought-out financial plan can help you stay on track for years.